Avanthikasp/Laptop-request-catalog-item/Document/Ideation phase/readme.md

-Here you will find the pdf files about the Project Design Phase consists of
+Here you will find the pdf files about the Ideation Phase consists of

-1.Problem Solution Fit
+1.Idea generation

-2.Proposed Solution
+2.Problem statement

-3.Solution Architecture
+3.Empathy map canvas